ransomware as a service (RaaS) The history and evolution of ransomware

 With WannaCry also came the concept of the ransomworm and cryptoworm -- code that spreads via remote office services, cloud networks and network endpoints.
 A ransomworm only needs one entry point to infect an entire network.
 It then self-propagates to spread to other devices and systems.

 Since the initial WannaCry attack, more sophisticated variations of the ransomworm have emerged.
-These new variants are moving away from traditional ransomware attacks that must have constant communication back to their controllers and replacing them with automated, self-learning methods.
+These new variants are moving away from traditional ransomware attacks that must have constant communication back to their controllers -- replacing them with automated, self-learning methods.

 How to defend against WannaCry